-A new, exciting one-of-its-kind venue opened on Long Street, Cape Town on 2 August 2013.
-Relax and enjoy our contemporary beer hall with 20 taps and 99 bottles of beer from South Africa and around the world.
+We have introduced a new, exciting one-of-its-kind venue on Long Street, Cape Town and Fourways, Johannesburg.
+Relax and enjoy our contemporary beer hall with 20/25 taps and our legendary 99 bottles of beer on the wall from South Africa and around the world.

 Our emphasis is the curation of craft beer brands and making sure it is served at its optimum condition by knowledgeable and passionate staff.
 We aim to maintain the highest service standard.

 Our food is crafted by an experienced kitchen team to compliment our large beer variety and keep those taste buds stimulated.
 We see ourselves as a hub for the world beer revolution.
 We will incubate the ideals of craft through numerous events while supporting the local micro-breweries and giving them a podium to shine on.

 We will provide a relaxing, comfortable environment to enjoy the world’s oldest and greatest beverage.

 It was bound to happen.
 The mighty SAB is wading into the broad category of “craft beer” and going to be making ales at their No3 Fransen Street Brewery (which was previously used as a test brewery for their very talented brewers to experiment with other styles), and embracing the opportunity to make a variety of beers.
 There is a market for it, even if it’s tiny compared to that of good old fashioned lager.
 In light of their lager sales, SAB didn’t really have to get involved in making ales; but they are, and the SA beer scene will be better for it.
 The more the merrier after all (especially if everyone’s drinking beer).
 Three types of Weiss are in the pipeline – Krystal, Dunkel and Honey, along with a Cream Ale, Irish Red Ale and an IPA.
 Add to that three dark beers including a Porter and you have a large, interesting variety of ales that will help grow the beer category in SA immensely.